 Noëlle’s poems have been performed live, set to music, and broadcast on ABC Radio National.
 They have appeared in anthologies and literary journals, in feature films and artists’ books.
 Her first collection, Scratchland, is being published by UWA Publishing in its Poetry Series and will be out early 2020.

-In Australia, Noëlle’s plays have won a 2017 AWGIE (Australian Writers' Guild) Award for Community and Youth Theatre (Yellow Yellow Sometimes Blue, 2019: Teacup in a Storm), a Queensland Premier’s Literary Award (Mrs Petrov’s Shoe), the Playbox-Asialink Playwriting Competition and the Griffin Award (Songket).
-Her radio works have received seven AWGIE Awards, four for drama, three for nonfiction features.
+In Australia, Noëlle’s plays have won a 2017 AWGIE (Australian Writers' Guild Industry Excellence) Award for Community and Youth Theatre (Yellow Yellow Sometimes Blue, 2019: Teacup in a Storm), a Queensland Premier’s Literary Award (Mrs Petrov’s Shoe), the Playbox-Asialink Playwriting Competition and the Griffin Award (Songket).
+Her radio works have received eight AWGIE Awards, four for drama, four for nonfiction features.
 As well as an Asialink Literature Residency in Korea and Fellowships from the Australia Council, she has held the Eric Dark Fellowship (for literary nonfiction) from Varuna Writers’ Centre, and a University of Queensland Creative Fellowship.
 A graduate of Oxford and London Universities, with a doctorate from the University of Technology, Sydney, Noëlle continues her relationship with the University of Queensland as an Adjunct Professor.